Wallet Design System

 Material 3 Expressive

-The next evolution of Google's design language across phone, tablet, foldable, and watch.
+Google's design language refreshed across phone, tablet, foldable, and watch.

 Color